Fundamentals

 Several patterns look superficially alike but read differently.
 A Grand Cross and two T-Squares share the same two oppositions; the Grand Cross is technically two T-Squares bound together by shared oppositions.
 A Mystic Rectangle and a Grand Cross use the same two oppositions but connect them with supporting aspects (trines and sextiles) rather than squares.
 A Kite is a Grand Trine plus a fourth planet opposing one of the trine points; without the fourth planet, it is just a Grand Trine.

-Minor Grand Trines (one opposition plus a trine and sextile) are often confused with incomplete Grand Trines; they are different patterns.
+Minor Grand Trines (one trine plus two sextiles) are often confused with incomplete Grand Trines or Wedges; they are different patterns.
 Cradles (three sextiles plus one opposition) are half of a Mystic Rectangle.
 Boomerangs are Yods with a fourth planet opposing the apex.
 When the scanner flags a pattern, it distinguishes between these related shapes by name so you do not have to disambiguate manually.

 Which pattern should I pay attention to first

 Rarity does not equal importance.
-A T-Square or Stellium is common; a Grand Sextile is extremely rare.
-Rarity tells you how often the configuration shows up in charts, not how much it matters in yours.
-A strong T-Square can dominate a life more thoroughly than a barely-aspected Grand Sextile.
+A T-Square or Stellium is common; a Grand Sextile is less common and highly settings-dependent.
+Rarity tells you how often a configuration appears under a given convention, not how much it matters in yours.
+A tight common pattern can matter more than a loose rare one.

 Read the patterns in your chart in this order: first by tightness (patterns with tighter orbs usually feel more active); second by personal-planet involvement (patterns containing Sun, Moon, Mercury, Venus, or Mars usually affect daily life more than outer-planet-only patterns); third by Ascendant involvement (patterns touching the ASC usually show up more visibly in the native's presentation and body).
 Rarity is useful as a tiebreaker between patterns that rank equally on these three criteria; it is not the primary filter.
 The scanner on this site currently detects ASC-anchored patterns; Midheaven, IC, and Descendant are not yet included in pattern detection even though they matter interpretively in a full chart reading.

-The Aspect Pattern Scanner sorts results rarest first because rare patterns tend to be more distinctive when they do appear.
+The Aspect Pattern Scanner sorts results rarest first so less common patterns are easy to see.
 But the first result in the list is not always the most important one for your chart.
 Use the three criteria above to make your own ranking.

 What happens when patterns overlap

-Real charts frequently contain overlapping patterns that share planets.
+Real charts can contain overlapping patterns that share planets.
 A single planet can be the apex of a T-Square and also one of the base planets of a Yod, while also sitting inside a stellium.
-Overlapping patterns amplify whichever planet they share: that planet becomes disproportionately weighted in the chart because it is doing multiple structural jobs simultaneously.
+Overlapping patterns give that planet extra interpretive weight because it is doing multiple structural jobs simultaneously.

 Pattern comparison at a glance

-Seven shapes cover most of what you will meet in working charts.
+Seven shapes cover much of what users meet in modern aspect-pattern work.
 A Yod has a sextile base and two quincunxes meeting at an apex.
-It feels like fated recalibration, and the apex's sign and house carry the interpretation.
-A T-Square is an opposition with a third planet squaring both ends.
-It feels like chronic friction, and the useful move is to work the empty leg.
-A Grand Cross is two oppositions mutually squared, producing multi-directional pressure that usually reads best as two interlocked T-Squares rather than one four-body thing.
+A T-Square is an opposition with a third body or point squaring both ends.
+A Grand Cross is two oppositions mutually squared, producing a closed four-point hard-aspect circuit.

-A Grand Trine closes three planets in pure 120° harmony.
-It feels frictionless, which is also why natives coast with it; a Kite or an outside square gives the trine somewhere to aim.
+A Grand Trine closes three accepted trines.
 A Kite is a Grand Trine plus a fourth body opposing one trine point.
-The opposing planet is where you start reading, because that is where the trine actually lands.
-A Mystic Rectangle binds two oppositions with trines and sextiles.
-It feels like friction held by scaffolding, and you read the oppositions first because the supports are there to serve them.
-A Stellium is three or more planets in one sign.
-The concentration colors the whole chart, and the sign's ruler (wherever it sits) routes the concentrated energy.
+A Mystic Rectangle binds two oppositions with trines and sextiles, so read the oppositions first and then the supports.
+A Stellium is three or more eligible bodies in one sign.
+The concentration can color the chart, but it does not erase the rest of the chart.

 How to read patterns in order

 Angularity matters next.
-A planet near one of the four angles expresses more visibly than a non-angular placement.
-A T-Square apex conjunct the Midheaven becomes part of how others describe the native; the same apex in the 8th house stays more internal.
-Worth noting: the scanner on this site includes the Ascendant as a pattern participant.
+A body or point near one of the four angles can express more visibly than a non-angular placement.
+The scanner on this site includes the Ascendant as a pattern participant.
 For MC, IC, or Descendant configurations, you have to read your full chart and check the angles manually.

 After angularity comes personal vs outer.
-Patterns carrying Sun, Moon, Mercury, Venus, or Mars affect daily life more directly than outer-planet-only patterns, which tend to read as generational context.
+Patterns carrying Sun, Moon, Mercury, Venus, or Mars are usually easier to connect to daily life than outer-planet-only patterns, which can read as generational context unless personalized by angles, houses, rulers, or personal planets.
 Last check is repetition.
-When the same theme shows up in two separate patterns (a Saturn-Mars emphasis in both a T-Square and a Yod, say), that theme is load-bearing.
-Standalone patterns carry their own weight; echoed patterns tend to dominate the life.
+When the same theme shows up in two separate patterns, give that repeated body extra attention before making a single-pattern reading.

 Why different astrology software disagrees about your patterns